explodinglabs/iko/README.md

 # Ply

 _Ply_ is a **Postgres database migration tool**.
-It extends [Sqitch](https://sqitch.org/) adding a DSL to make performing common database changes easy.
+It extends [Sqitch](https://sqitch.org/) with a DSL to make performing common database changes easy.

 ## Usage